Tips and Resources for Victims of the LA Wildfires

 9. Seek Emotional and Mental Health Support

 Natural disasters can have a lasting impact on mental health, leading to stress, anxiety, depression, or even PTSD.
-Losing your home or livelihood is deeply traumatic, and many people need to seek help in processing these emotions.
+Losing your home or livelihood is deeply traumatic, and many people need help processing these emotions.
 Emotional recovery is just as important as physical and financial recovery.

-Several resources are available to offer support.
+Resources are available.
 The Disaster Distress Helpline (1-800-985-5990) provides confidential counseling and referrals 24/7.
 Organizations like SAMHSA and CalHOPE, detailed in the next section, offer emotional support services to those affected by the wildfires.

 Community support groups, faith-based organizations, and nonprofit initiatives can also provide a network of understanding and shared experiences.